zbeekman/TheodoreVonKarmanTheGreyt/CareInstructions.md

 Theo is a red-fawn male (neutered) greyhound, weighing about 80 lbs, born on Jan 8, 2010.
 He raced in Pima County AZ.
 He's a genius (kinda) a gentleman about town and a lovey dovey. :heart:

+Sometimes he is a little bit grumpy when lying down or with very energetic playful dogs.
+He likes gentle head/ear scratches, especially when standing up.

 ## :pill: Medications :pill:
 Theo has anxiety as well as two heart conditions: